Does Home Insurance Cover Tree Removal After a Storm?

 Amica's Home Repair Assistance Program allows you to select from more than 2,000 prescreened contractors.
 Similar to Farmers' program, contractors work directly with the insurance company to submit a repair estimate.
 The best feature is that a contractor can be on the scene within a few hours, which is a huge benefit if you're dealing with something like a leaking roof.

 It is much harder for a strong healthy tree to be knocked down in a storm.
 Likely, it will be an older, unhealthy tree that will be pushed over.
 It is important to remove any trees that look unhealthy because your insurance company can give you a hard time when it comes to paying for the damage they caused.
-Even though you are covered for a tree falling down, they may make a case that had you not neglected the tree — and removed it preemptively — it wouldn't have fallen down and damaged the house in the first place.
+Even though you are covered for a tree falling down, the insurer may make a case that had you not neglected the tree — and had you removed it preemptively — it wouldn't have fallen down and damaged the house in the first place.

 There are several things to watch out for when it comes to your trees.
 While a professional will be the only person able to officially diagnose a deficient tree, you can notice some initial signs.
-Trees that are hunched over significantly for example are likely unhealthy and can fall down.
+Trees that are hunched over significantly, for example, are likely unhealthy and can fall down.
 Most trees have a natural lean, but take note of trees that appear to lean much more than neighboring trees.
 Unhealthy trees may also have exposed roots on one side of the tree.
 Trees with multiple split trunks can also become weakened as they age.